-If you're wondering how in the world a single tree could cover about 14,500 square feet (1,347 square meters) of space, grow branches as high as 80 feet (24 meters), and thrive over two and a half centuries, it's time to get to know a special species known as the banyan.
+If you're wondering how in the world one tree could cover about 14,500 square feet (1,347 square meters) of space, grow branches as high as 80 feet (24 meters), and survive over two and a half centuries, it's time to get to know a special species known as the banyan.

 "These plants all start life as a seed that germinates on another tree, grows as a vine dependent on the tree for support, and eventually strangles its host tree, subsuming its structure," Alvarez and Schutzman write.
 "Later, roots grow from outward-extending branches and reach the ground, becoming trunk-like and expanding the footprint of the tree, sometimes gaining it the colloquial name of a 'walking tree.'"